susanBuck/notes/07_Version_Control/07_Setup_Github.md

 	$ cd C:\Users\YourName\.ssh

-Generate a new SSH key in this direcotry with the following command:
+Generate a new SSH key in this directory with the following command:

 	$ ssh-keygen -t rsa -C "your_email@example.com"